apostolescus/Firewall-Rule-Risk-Calculator/Readme.md

 <h1 align="center"> :fire: Firewall Rule Risk Calculator </h1>

-<i><span style="color: orange;">Firewall</span></i> Rule Risk Calculator is a simple web application built with Flask to help you calculate the risk associated with different firewall rules.
-The application provides a user-friendly interface to input various parameters and receive a risk assessment along with recommendations.
+<i><font color="orange">Firewall</font></i> Rule Risk Calculator is a simple web application built with Flask to help you calculate the risk associated with different firewall rules.

+**Because firewalls will never know your critical business processes, critical systems, apps, and interfaces as well as you do.**

+The application provides a user-friendly interface to input various parameters and receive an estimate risk assessment.

 ## Features